gitmylo/audio-webui/readme/extensions/callbacks.md

   * init [Called when the webui is initiated, after extensions have been initialized.]
   * [settings](callbacks/webui/settings.md) [Called to fetch settings for this extension.]
   * tabs [Called after the base tabs have been registered, allows you to add new tabs]
+  * tts
+    * [list](callbacks/webui/tts/list.md) [Called on tts list init, register new tts modules here]

+Please request new callbacks if you need them, don't monkeypatch them in, that might break compatibility with updates and other extensions.